Viking Jewelry, Clothing, Decor, Drinking Horns and More.

 Viking Jewelry

 It’s no secret that Vikings loved their jewelry.
 Viking artifacts include pendants, bracelets, rings, and more.
 Viking grave sites have revealed that both male and female would wear multiple pieces of jewelry bearing anything from knotwork designs, to animal motifs, to of course the Mjölnir (Thor's hammer).
-Viking jewelry artifacts were both chunky (made to withstand the rigors of battle) or sometimes extremely detailed (to proclaim their wealth).
+Viking jewelry artifacts were both chunky (roughly hand forged for everyday use) or sometimes extremely detailed (showing both their wealth and their artistry).

 Viking jewelry was a form of both self-expression and alliance, much like it is in many cultures today.
-It served the purpose of portraying the strength of the wearer, such as in the case of a Thor’s hammer pendant representing both protection and the power of thunder and lightning.
+It served the purpose of portraying the strength of the wearer, such as in the case of a Thor’s hammer pendant representing both protection and the power.

 Craftsmanship reflected their allegiance to their gods, beliefs and heritage.
 These various Viking symbols weren’t just found on jewelry – they were carved onto stones, their ships, their weapons and more.